-When Jesus was on the cross He said, “Father why have you forsaken Me? ” What is he exactly saying?
+When Jesus was on the cross He said, “Father why have you forsaken me? ” What is he exactly saying?
 I know this is when he became sin for us but I can't really understand it.
 Did the Father turn His back or what?

 . . .
 Eloi, Eloi, lama sabachthani? which is, being interpreted, My God, my God, why hast thou forsaken me?
-(NASB) Mark 15:34
+Mark 15:34 (NASB)

 What did Jesus mean?
 That is our question.
 The answer to this question will be divided into two parts: “Who is Jesus?” and then why did Jesus ask, “Why have you forsaken me?”
 But we must first understand who Jesus is.

-Who Is Jesus?
+Who Was Jesus?

 The cults often like to show the following verse to a Christian to prove that Jesus was a man,

 For there is one God, and one mediator also between God and men, the man Christ Jesus.
-(NASB) 1 Timothy 2:5
+1 Timothy 2:5 (NASB)

-Paul, a bondservant of Christ Jesus, called as an apostle, set apart for the gospel of God, which He promised beforehand through His prophets in the holy Scriptures, concerning His Son, who was born of a descendant of David according to the flesh, who was declared the Son of God with power by the resurrection from the dead, according to the Spirit of holiness, Jesus Christ our Lord, (NASB) Romans 1:1-4
+Paul, a bondservant of Christ Jesus, called as an apostle, set apart for the gospel of God, which He promised beforehand through His prophets in the holy Scriptures, concerning His Son, who was born of a descendant of David according to the flesh, who was declared the Son of God with power by the resurrection from the dead, according to the Spirit of holiness, Jesus Christ our Lord, Romans 1:1-4 (NASB)

 The Jews took up stones again to stone Him.
 Jesus answered them, “I showed you many good works from the Father; for which of them are you stoning Me?”
 The Jews answered Him, “For a good work we do not stone You, but for blasphemy; and because You, being a man, make Yourself out to be God.”
 Jesus answered them, ” . . . do you say of Him, whom the Father sanctified and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God‘?
-(NASB) John 10:31-36
+John 10:31-36 (NASB)

 When Jesus said, “My God, my God, why have you forsaken me?”
 He was clearly implying that He felt separated from God the Father.
-The Greek word for “forsaksen” is EGKATALEIPO which means to “leave, abandon, or leave behind.”
-So why and how could God the Father leave Christ?
-Our first question is, “Can God leave God?”
-The answer is no. God cannot leave Himself.
-Jesus did not mean that God had abandoned or deserted God.
-(We know that Jesus is God.)
+The Greek word for “forsaksen” is enkataleipo which means to “to leave, to abandon, or to leave behind.”
+In what sense did God the Father leave Christ?
+We believe Jesus was referring to separation from the Father.
+Isaiah 59:2 communicates to us an important fact about God,

 . . . your iniquities have separated you from your God; your sins have hidden his face from you . . .
-(NASB) Isaiah 59:2
+Isaiah 59:2 (NASB)

 There is a great Old Testament example of what happened to our sins and in a figurative way to Christ on the cross.
 It is found in Leviticus 16:5-28.
 It is about a scapegoat,

 Then Aaron shall lay both of his hands on the head of the live goat, and confess over it all the iniquities of the sons of Israel, and all their transgressions in regard to all their sins; and he shall lay them on the head of the goat and send it away into the wilderness by the hand of a man who stands in readiness.
 “And the goat shall bear on itself all their iniquities to a solitary land; and he shall release the goat in the wilderness.
-(NASB) Leviticus 15:21-22
+Leviticus 16:21-22 (NASB)